Own-Data-Privateer/hoardy-mail/README.md

   : show help messages formatted in Markdown

 - debugging:
-  - `--debug`
+  - `--very-dry-run`
-  : print IMAP conversation to stderr
+  : verbosely describe what the given command line would do and exit
   - `--dry-run`
-  : connect to the servers, but don't perform any actions, just show what would be done
+  : perform a trial run without actually performing any changes
-  - `--very-dry-run`
+  - `--debug`
-  : print an interpretation of the given command line arguments and do nothing else
+  : dump IMAP conversation to stderr

 - authentication settings:
   - `--auth-allow-login`